Artsweek 2025 Programs

 Peterborough Square, corner of Water and Charlotte Streets

 The Soul Buffet celebrates Black culture, food and the oral traditions of spoken word within the Black community.
 Featuring prominent BIPOC artists and artists who are allies—curated by “EJ” Jenkins.
 The event includes performances by Lillian Allen, Sam Banton, Jon Hedderwick, and more, with guests Sarah Lewis and Ziysah von Bieberstein.
-A BIPOC Open Mic, where emerging and established poets can share their
+A BIPOC Open Mic, where emerging and established poets can share their work, and a family-inspired cookout round out the affair.

 ArtsweekPLUS